Julianne2025/Data-Analytics-Portfolio/README.md

 -	Applied ETL principles to prepare large datasets for analysis and visualization.
 -	Created interactive Power BI dashboards to track KPIs, highlight trends, and support decision-making.
 -	Translated raw, messy business data into clear, actionable insights for stakeholders.
--	GitHub portfolio includes SQL scripts, ETL processes, and Power BI dashboards demonstrating analytical and reporting skills.

 ### 📁 Freight Analytics

 This repository shows the freight invoice analytics process used to validate general ledger coding, analyze carrier spend, and monitor monthly freight trends.
+This portfolio includes SQL scripts, ETL processes, and Power BI dashboards demonstrating analytical and reporting skills.

 🧰 Tools Used